Utah-Node-Ninjas/node-for-beginners/windows-advanced-install.md

 This step will set NPM to be installed here, along with all global node modules, under this directory that is held within the ``System variables`` *Path* variable.

-If you have two versions of Python `` 2.7 and 3.2 `` your installed Node's NPM can give you a Python version error.
-To solve this you can execute
+If you have two versions of Python `` 2.7 and 3.2 ``, npm may give you a Python version error.
+To solve this issue, you can execute
 ``` npm config set python x:/path_to_python/python.exe ```
 or if Python27 is available in the *Path* variable you can use
 ``` npm config set python python27 ```